Via Romana

 Supposedly, there are Harmonium patrols trying to enforce tolls and taxes on the Via where it crosses Arcadia.
 I never saw them, and can’t say what the dark may be.

-There’s also the screed that the Road was built by the baatezu as a way to drain power from Mt.
-Celestia, but anyone who’s walked the road knows that’s less likely than the howl about the Hardheads.
+There’s also the screed that the Road was built by the baatezu as a way to drain power from Mount Celestia, but anyone who’s walked the road knows that’s less likely than the howl about the Hardheads.

 Still.
 Stranger things have happened.